neuron-core/coding-agent/README.md

-# Maestro - The First PHP-Based AI Coding Agent
+# Maestro - The First PHP-Based AI CLI Agent

-**Maestro** is the first coding agent built entirely in PHP with the [Neuron AI framework](https://docs.neuron-ai.dev).
+**Maestro** is the first CLI agent built entirely in PHP with the [Neuron AI framework](https://docs.neuron-ai.dev).
-It brings powerful AI-assisted development to the PHP ecosystem through an elegant CLI tool that combines intelligent code analysis with interactive tool approval.
+It brings powerful agentic capabilities to the PHP ecosystem through an elegant CLI tool that combines intelligent analysis with interactive tool approval.

 ![PHP](https://img.shields.io/badge/PHP-8.1%2B-blue)